Nature’s masterpiece, the Philodendron Painted Lady, has a painterly blend of colors unlike any other plant.

 Do Painted Ladies revert?

-However, improper tropical plant care, such as insufficient lighting, can cause the leaves to appear dull or lose their distinctive appearance.
+However, poor tropical plant care, such as insufficient lighting, can cause the leaves to appear dull or lose their distinctive appearance.
 To maintain the vibrancy of your Painted Lady Philodendron, just remember to provide the right balance of bright, indirect sunlight (or a grow light, if necessary) and be attentive to its other basic care needs.

 Does Philodendron Painted Lady flower?